Lagos residents raise N1.4bn to tackle insecurity – The Sun Nigeria

 Balogun said the LSSTF was a practical response to the reality of the operational deficiency of the various security agencies within the state, particularly with regard to funding and provision of modern equipment.

-“With the realisation that the huge demands of security can no longer be met by government alone, the LSSTF is primarily conceived to institutionalise an enduring public/private approach to security challenges in the state,” he explained.
+“With the realisation that the huge demands of security can no longer be met by government alone, the LSSTF is primarily conceived to institutionalise an enduring public/private approach to security challenges in the state.

-While the town hall meeting,lasted, more residents donated millions in cash and kind to the agency.

-Governor Babajide Sanwo-Olu, who appreciated the donors, assured them that the funds would be judiciously used.
+Governor Babajide Sanwo-Olu, who expressed appreciation to the donors, assured them that the funds would be judiciously used.

-He noted that the LSSTF was set up 12 years ago because the government could not do everything, adding that security was everybody’s business.

 The governor stressed the importance of technology in security, adding that the state would soon launch a smart city project to make Lagos safer.